-- Use a proactive and positive approach to discipline - Promote self-esteem - Encourage everyone to appreciate, understand and follow a simple traffic lights system for behavior. - Enables all members of the school community to be equally valued for the role they play in upholding those agreed values. (have made this another bullet point)
+- Use a proactive and positive approach to discipline - Promote self-esteem - Encourage everyone to appreciate, understand and follow a simple traffic lights system for behaviour. - Enable all members of the school community to be equally valued for the role they play by upholding these agreed values.

-Traffic Lights Code of Conduct
+Traffic Lights Code of Conduct - App.
+A

 At Slaley First School we operate a traffic lights system for behaviour.
-In each classroom we have coloured cards indicating the green positive behaviour that we want, and a reminder that some behaviour (yellow and red) is not acceptable in our school.
+In each classroom we have a traffic light display indicating the green positive behaviour that we want, and a reminder that some behaviour (yellow and red) is not acceptable in our school.
 These behaviours and their consequences are described in clear, easy to understand language and are discussed and explained with the children.